Johnson County, Kansas Border Troubles

 Jennison’s Raid on Olathe

 Shortly after the happy termination of this “Battle of Blow-Hard,” Charles R. Jennison and his Jayhawkers made a raid on Olathe.
-He had raised a company with a view of joining a regiment and then being organized at Fort Leavenworth, Kansas, but not being accepted, so he decided to do some independent work.
+He had raised a company with a view to joining a regiment and then being organized at Fort Leavenworth, Kansas, but he was not accepted, so he decided to do some independent work.

 Arriving at Olathe in September 1861, his band arrested L. S. Cornwall, his partner, Drake, Judge Campbell, and the Turpin family, who were well-known Southern sympathizers.
 When Cornwall protested, Jennison struck him in the face with his pistol.
 Jennison released them after holding his prisoners for several hours, confiscating their weapons, and swearing them not to take up arms against the United States.
 They then went to Aubry township, where they robbed an old German doctor of a large sum of money and valuables.
 L. S. Cornwell and Drake left the county due to this raid, and Jennison was never punished for his arbitrary proceeding.